ChrisLynch96/popular-information-dissemination-in-NDN/README.md

 - Requirements to run: Trace files defining the path taken by nodes in the network.
 Found [here](./scenarios/trace-files)
 - Attributes
     - traceFile: relative path to trace file which will be used in the simulation.
     - disseminationMethod: The dissemination method to be used in the simulation.
-Used for placing resultant data in the correct directory.
+Used for placing resultant data in the correct directory and choosing update frequency.
     - range: The range of communication for nodes in the network.
 - Resultant data will be output into ```graphs/data/<data_dissemination_method_here>/``` folder.
 - NB: The NFD submodule needs to be altered to use the the correct ```UnsolicitedDataPolicy``` derivative.
 For *Unsolicited data* and *pure NDN* use ```DropAllUnsolicitedDataPolicy```.
 For the `proactive pushing` use either ```AdmitAllUnsolicitedDataPolicy``` or ```AdmitNetworkUnsolicitedDataPolicy```.
 - example: ```./waf --run "glosa-with-freshness --traceFile=scenarios/trace-files/academic-paper/111n-285v-100kmh.tcl --disseminationMethod=pure-ndn_1s --range=300"```
+- To run batches of simulations at once make use of the *run-scenarios.bash* script.
+It takes as input a valid dissemination method and runs all possible cominations of vehicle density, vehicle speed and transmission range for the procided dissemination method.
+- Valid dissemination methods: "pure-ndn_1s" "pure-ndn_100ms" "unsolicited_1s" "unsolicited_100ms" "proactive_1s" "proactive_100ms" "proactive_and_unsolicited_1s" "proactive_and_unsolicited_100ms" "misc"